DmytroDA/taxi-service/README.md

 Using product solves the task of ensuring efficient use of taxi service resources.
 The product is used by the manager to manage and receive reports on the fleet.
 Drivers can also get information about the use company's cars.
-The web-application that supports authentication, registration and other CRUD operations.
+This web-application supports authentication, registration and other CRUD operations.
 ```
 ## 🧬 Features:
 - registration a new driver;